 The school district or county office may provide or make available medical or hospital services, or both, for injuries to pupils arising from school programs or activities.
 No pupil will be compelled to accept such services.
-You may obtain further information regarding availability of pupil accident insurance by contacting the school principal.
+You may obtain further information regarding availability of pupil accident insurance by contacting your school's principal.
 Education Code §§ 48980(a), 49472.